micmejia/bible-dump/AMPC/Mark/Mark 8.md

-And they ate and were satisfied; and they took up seven [[^b]large provision] baskets full of the broken pieces left over.
+And they ate and were satisfied; and they took up seven [large provision] baskets full of the broken pieces left over.